facebook/flow/README.md

 ## Using Flow

-Check out the [installation instructions](https://flow.org/en/docs/install/), and then [how to get started](https://flow.org/en/docs/usage/).
+Check out the [installation instructions](https://flow.org/en/docs/install/), and then the usage docs(https://flow.org/en/docs/usage/).

 ## Using Flow's parser from JavaScript